Get started with Gomboc Community Edition

 VS Code version 1.63.0 or greater https://code.visualstudio.com/download

-Docker installed and running (Docker Desktop or Docker Engine) https://www.docker.com/products/docker-desktop/
+Docker is installed and running (Docker Desktop or Docker Engine) https://www.docker.com/products/docker-desktop/

 Why Docker?
 The VS Code extension runs the ORL remediation engine locally inside a Docker container when you scan.
 If Docker isn’t running, scans/fixes won’t start.